11 More Machine Learning

 Spatial data, which includes geographic and similar information, can be quite complex.
 It often comes in specific formats (e.g. shapefiles), and may require specialized tools to work with it.
 Spatial specific features may include continuous variables like latitude and longitude, or tracking data from a device like a smartwatch.
 Other spatial features are more discrete, such as states or political regions within a country.

-In general, we could use these features as we would others in the tabular setting, but we often want to take into account the uniqueness of a particular region, or the correlation of spatial regions.
+We could use these spatial features as we would others in the tabular setting, but we often want to take into account the uniqueness of a particular region, or the correlation of spatial regions.
 Historically, most spatial data can be incorporated into approaches like mixed models or generalized additive models, but in certain applications, such as satellite imagery, deep learning models are more the norm, and the models often transition into image processing techniques.

 11.4.2 Audio